3DGenomes/TADbit/doc/source/biblio.rst

 ..
 [Tibshirani2001] Tibshirani, R., Walther, G., & Hastie, T. (2001).
 Estimating the number of clusters in a data set via the gap statistic.
 Journal of the Royal Statistical Society - Series B: Statistical Methodology, 63, 411–423. doi:10.1111/1467-9868.00293

 ..
+[Bystricky2004] Bystricky, K., Heun, P., Gehlen, L., Langowski, J., & Gasser, S. M. (2004).
+Long-range compaction and flexibility of interphase chromatin in budding yeast analyzed by high-resolution imaging techniques.
+Proceedings of the National Academy of Sciences of the United States of America, 101(47), 16495–500. doi:10.1073/pnas.0402766101

+..
 [MilliganCooper1985] Milligan, G. W., & Cooper, M. C. (1985).
 An examination of procedures for determining the number of clusters in a data set.
 Psychometrika, 50, 159–179. doi:10.1007/BF02294245

 ..
 [CalinskiHarabasz1974] Calinski, T., & Harabasz, J. (1974).
 A dendrite method for cluster analysis.
 Communications in Statistics Theory and Methods, 3, 1–27. doi:10.1080/03610927408827101